 12:15 to 14:30: The Purple Route to Groot Constantia

 All of a sudden you're in wine country!

-Do a tasting at Groot Constantia, South Africa’s oldest wine farm, and explore it or do a tour.
-If you have the Entertainer app (see Tips below), you can get a 2-for-1 deal on both the wine tasting and a main dish at the Jonkerhuis restaurant, on of our picks for the best restaurants in Cape Town for various unique occasions.
+Do a tasting at Groot Constantia, South Africa's oldest wine farm, and explore it or do a tour.
+If you have the Entertainer app (see Tips below), you can get a 2-for-1 deal on both the wine tasting and a main dish at the Jonkerhuis restaurant, one of our picks for the best restaurants in Cape Town for various unique occasions.

 15:00 to 15:30: Constantia Nek to Hout Bay

 Let some of the alcohol burn off as you ride back down the hill down to Hout Bay.

 Take some photos of the bay and Chapman’s Peak, sample some fish and ships fresh from Hout Bay’s working harbor and maybe even do the boat to seal island (85 rands for adults, 50 for kids) as long as you make it in time for the final departure of the day at 15:30.